 Because this system is NOT pressurized, It does not leak.

 After the 2nd night of extended temps in the teens (to 9 degrees), it froze.
 I noticed that the tank was EMPTY the next day.
 It took about 5 minutes max. to fix it:

 Take out the screws to take the OSB off, stick the 1/2″ tubing back on the barbed tee, screw the OSB back on.

 Wish everything in life was so simple.

 Here it is from the inside.
-I forgot to mention, we screwed an old 1 x something to the OSB and that rests against a chair and is how we keep it upright or at whatever angle we want.
+I forgot to mention, we screwed an old 1 x something to the OSB and that rests against a chair and that is how we keep it upright or at whatever angle we want.

 The hose to the tank sags a little, but it still works.
 We keep getting air bubbles as the water heats and since we have two copper tubes, you apparently don’t get all the air out when you flush the panel with water.

 On sunny days I check occasionally to see that it still works (never know!) and I let the air bubbles out.
 I take the plastic tube out of the barrel, lower it so that water flushes the air out, put a finger on the tubing end and put it back in the barrel.
 It has to be rather full to make that work without air getting back in the tube.
 And while I do this, I can tell that it IS working because after a few sunny days the water at the top of the barrel is definitely warmer.